ericrommel/playwright_sample/docs/test-strategy.md

 1. **Scenario Identification:** Identify at least two scenarios for automation based on the functionality requirements.
 2. **Test Case Design:** Design test cases to cover basic and edge cases for each scenario, including alert message verification and database persistence checks.
-3. **Test Script Development:** Develop test scripts using Cypress and JavaScript, with a preference for TypeScript.
+3. **Test Script Development:** Develop test scripts using Playwright and JavaScript, with a preference for TypeScript.
 4. **Execution and Validation:** Execute the tests and validate the functionality against expected outcomes.
 5. **Reporting and Documentation:** Document test results, findings, and any issues encountered during the testing process.